wience/bytecode-vm/README.md

 #### String Operations:
 Made support for string operations (concatenations).
 For example, it includes a specialized instruction for each of the literals true, false, and nil, and it defines operations for printing string objects and comparing string equality based on the characters they contain​​.

+#### String Concatenation:
-String Concatenation: In NVM, strings can be concatenated using the + operator.
+In NVM, strings can be concatenated using the + operator.
 This involves creating a new string that merges the characters of the two operand strings.
 This is a runtime operation, as the types of the operands are not known until runtime due to NVM's dynamic typing​​.

+#### Memory Management:
-Memory Management: Strings are dynamically allocated, which introduces the potential for memory leaks.
+Strings are dynamically allocated, which introduces the potential for memory leaks.
 Started to make garbage collection techniques (but is not complete) to manage memory and prevent leaks.
 Until PROPER garbage collection is implemented, I made a simpler approach by maintaining a linked list of all objects to ensure they can be found and freed when no longer in use​​. (in this case if string loc is > program counter or ip)

+## Hash Tables for Variable Tracking (OKAY NEVERMIND NAGKALISUD NA)

+#### An Array of Buckets:
+Simplified the basic structure of a hash table and set it as an array where each element, called a bucket, can potentially hold a key-value pair​​.

+#### Collision Resolution:
+Found ways for hash tables deal with collisions—situations where different keys hash to the same bucket.
+Techniques include separate chaining and open addressing​​.
+I DID OPEN ADDRESSING (aka closed hasing)

+#### Hash Functions:
+Used the Fowler–Noll–Vo hash function as the hash function (why? kay usa ra ka formula therefore sayun i implement)

+#### Building a Hash Table:
+Made implementation details of creating a hash table in the context of the language, including managing the array of buckets and handling dynamic resizing to maintain a balanced load factor​​.

+#### Inserting and Setting Entries:
+Made functions for the process of adding entries to the hash table, handling new keys, and overwriting existing ones, as well as ensuring the hash table has enough capacity for new entries​​​​.